• Email

 Make the orange chicken sauce – In a saucepan or small pot, bring the stove to medium heat and spray cooking spray.
 Sauté the garlic and ginger.
 Then add all the sauce ingredients except the cornstarch into the pan.

-make the orange chicken sauce
+Making the orange chicken sauce in a skillet.

 Make cornstarch slurry – In a separate small bowl, mix the cornstarch with water to make a slurry.
 Mix the cornstarch slurry into the sauce to thicken it.